imbacraft/dusk.nvim/README.md

 Dusk.nvim provides a java development experience with the following advantages:

 - Eclipse level editing and refactoring capabilities in neovim
+- Support for Sonarlint
-- Autocomplete candidates from the current buffer, which includes comments
+- Autocomplete candidates from the current buffer, which includes comments (no other IDE has this)
 - Superb coding navigation - searches references in decompiled sources also
 - Support for running and debugging applications with JVM Args (including Spring active profiles)
 - Execute and debug test methods and classes